 Sam Peden Park

 Kiwanis Lake at Sam Peden Park is 15 acres where citizens may fish, or even take specified boats out.
-In addition to the water activities, there are 5 covered shelters with tables (you might bring your own tablecloth), 3 restroom facilities, 6 basketball goals, 11 tennis courts, a sand volleyball court, 6 horseshoe pits, and a 1.25-mile trail for walking, jogging, or biking.
+In addition to the water activities, there are 5 covered shelters with tables (you might bring your own tablecloth), 4 playground areas, 3 restroom facilities, 3 basketball courts, 11 tennis courts (2 courts lined for pickleball), a sand volleyball court, 6 horseshoe pits, and a 1.25-mile trail for walking, jogging, or biking.

 Source: https://www.facebook.com/jeffersonville.indiana/